4.9 Star Rating

 Feeding Frequency & Behavior

-• Most adult and nymphal bed bugs feed every 3–7 days, assuming a host (i.e. a person) is present.
+• Most adult and nymphal bed bugs will feed every 3 to 7 days or so, provided a host – which is to say, a person – is available to them.
 (Navy Medicine)

 02.